Jeremy enjoys anime when not working as a chemist or building manager.

 Weakness: Arrogant, and perhaps overly reliant on his equipment.
 I bet many a woman could describe an ex-boyfriend as such.

-ALfheim Race: Undine (Specialize in Water/Healing Magic and Underwater Combat)
+ALfheim Race: Undine (Specialize in Healing Magic and Underwater Combat)

 4. Death Gun

 ALfheim Race: N/A